Department of Earth and Planetary Sciences

 4

-Total Credit Hours58
+Total Credit Hours56

 Focus Track Areas

-General Geology (29 hours)
+General Geology (31 hours)

-This track focuses on the traditional geology curriculum and for traditional geology careers that include the oil/gas and/or mining industries, as well as graduate school in a variety of fields of earth and planetary sciences, and research/academic careers.
+This track focuses on the traditional geology curriculum for traditional geology careers that include the oil/gas and/or mining industries, as well as graduate school in a variety of fields of earth and planetary sciences, and research/academic careers.
 Upon graduation, students will have the academic background needed to become state licensed geologists, which is required for management positions in the environmental field in Texas and many other states.

-A. 9 credit hours of required courses:
+A. 9 credit hours of required courses:9

 B. 9 credit hours of upper-division-level Geosciences electives.9

-C. Free Elective Courses (11 credit hours)11
+C. Free Elective Courses (13 credit hours)13

-Total Credit Hours29
+Total Credit Hours31

-Earth System and Climate (29 hours)
+Earth System and Climate (31 hours)

-This track provides students with the technical and conceptual knowledge necessary to address challenges faced by geoscientists dealing with climate-related issues allowing them to partner with policymakers and stakeholders.
+This track provides students with the technical and conceptual knowledge necessary to address challenges faced by geoscientists dealing with climate-related issues, allowing them to partner with policymakers and stakeholders.
 Completion of this track will alert potential employers to a student’s background in Earth and Climate Systems and enhance opportunities for employment in the areas of environmental policy and planning, environmental consulting, air/water quality monitoring and assessment, laboratory analysis, natural resource management, science education/research, and conservation and environmental protection.

 A. Required Courses (18 credit hours from the following):18